Timelapse

 5. Once the lantern starts up, turn the PRIMER VALVE to the DOWN position

-Click on the lantern and follow the above instructions to light it (if you make a mistake, you'll have to return to the camp table to get more matches).
-Move B F13 L F3 L F to the stone head in the cave.
+Move B F13 L F3 L F to a stone head in the cave.
 Click on its face to cause its lower jaw to melt into molten lava (one of many excellent morphing sequences in the game).
-Cool the molten head on the lava "tongue" by clicking on the bowl-shaped gray rock at upper center.
-Pick up the cooled head before it heats up again, and make a note of the symbol shown in the large head's eye sockets.
-Move B R2 F to the three statues.
-By referring to the paired symbols seen previously, determine the statue symbol associated with the eye-socket symbol and place the stone head you're carrying onto the corresponding statue hand.
-If you choose incorrectly, the stone head will disintegrate and you will have to obtain it again from the lava flow.
-Repeat the procedure for five more eye-socket symbols in the lava-flow head.
-The symbol sequence can be moved up or down by clicking in the left or right eye socket.
-When completed, the head arrangement will be:
+Slowly click the right eye socket until the symbol there stops changing.
+This is the beginning of a sequence of 6 symbols that is advanced by clicking on the left eye socket.
+Each symbol is associated with a stone head on the lava "tongue".
+First cool the molten head by clicking on the bowl-shaped gray rock at upper center, then quickly pick up the cooled head as soon as your mouse cursor lets you.
+Move B R2 F to three statues.
+By referring to the paired symbols seen earlier, determine the statue symbol associated with the eye-socket symbol and drag the stone head you're carrying onto the corresponding statue hand.
+If you choose incorrectly, the stone head will disintegrate and you'll have to obtain it again from the lava flow.
+Repeat the procedure for five more stone heads, each time using the right eye socket to reset the eye symbol sequence and then keeping track of how many times you advance it using the left eye socket.
+The solution is to place the sequence of heads on the statues as follows:

 Move B L F and click on the now-glowing eyes of the face in the cave wall to open an entrance to the time portal.
 Move F7 and listen to the Professor's message.
 After he finishes, wait a few moments for a second message to start.
 At this point it's possible to visit any of three worlds: Egyptian, Mayan or Anasazi.
 To follow the Professor's path, press the brown scarab beetle button at far left, then click on the animation in the crystal ball to be transported to the Egyptian world.